Configuring logging

 }

-In this example, we decided to apply the default logging configuration ([Low] Trace
+In this classic api example, we decided to apply the default logging configuration ([Low] Trace

 , [Medium] Information